BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <hr/>

 <p>
-The contrast of that stream to its unremarkable surroundings is typical for a sliver of nature.
+The contrast of that stream to its unremarkable surroundings is perhaps typical for a sliver of nature.
 The surroundings are the wrapping, and in the contrast lies half the magic.
 </p>